-Simmons then backed those words with the most potent longball surge produced by a Cardinals catcher in the first half of a season.
+Simmons backed those words with the most potent longball surge produced by a Cardinals catcher in the first half of a season.

 In a three-game stretch from June 9 through June 11, Simmons hit four home runs with 10 RBI.